Google Rating

 Today, neither a root canal procedure nor a dental implant causes excruciating pain or suffering while being treated.
 When the anaesthetic wears off after a root canal, though, you may experience a little discomfort.
 However, it will go in a day or two.

-On the other hand, dental implant surgery might be a little less uncomfortable.
+On the other hand, dental implant surgery is less uncomfortable.
 However, you may also experience pain if you have a recent tooth extraction.

 • AHM